Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 • Fresh poha and jalebi from stalls on the drive via Mhow.

-• I sometimes pack my own snacks for a picnic by the water.
+• Pack your own snacks for a picnic by the water.

 Gulawat Lotus Valley (Yashwant Sagar)

-Why I go: For the misty mornings, lotus-filled ponds and the sight of birds gliding across the still water, it’s pure calm.
+Why to go: For the misty mornings, lotus-filled ponds, and the sight of birds gliding across the still water, it’s pure calm.

 Top things to do: